chory-lab/transfer_station/README.md

 In order for the stepper motor to connect to the Raspberry Pi 4 it is necessary to utilize a A4988 controller, and the python file of the same name holds all the function definitions utilized in api_step_motor.py and the microswitches, and handles the connection between the Raspberry Pi 4 and the stepper motor on the rail.

 <h3>Installations</h3>

-* Install flask: pip install --upgrdae Flask (make sure it is ver 2.2.2 or newer otherwise --app feature won't work)
+* Install flask (make sure it is ver 2.2.2 or newer otherwise --app feature won't work, check this by running flask --version):
+  > pip install --upgrade Flask

-* Install reddis: pip install redis
+* Install reddis:
+  > pip install redis

-* Install flask_caching: pip install flask_caching
+* Install flask_caching:
+  > pip install flask_caching

 <h3>Setup (Skip if setup already running)</h3>
 The first step is to get start the flask and redis server, the redis server handling multiple calls at the same time to allow asynchronous running of the code.